In the Applying 411 series, there are specific posts on:

 - Where have you been and where are you going?

 If you don’t know what your goals are, that’s okay.
-Goal setting can be a part of the process of applying to graduate school and it can help strengthen your application as a whole.
+Goal setting can be a part of the process of applying to a school that offers advanced degrees.
+Important!
+Some schoo...
+More and it can help strengthen your application as a whole.

 How do I set goals?

 In some ways, this is much too big a question to answer in a blog post.
 People can (and have!) developed entire philosophies related to goal setting and what a goal even is.

 For the purposes of this post, we’ll assume you want to go to a school that offers advanced degrees.
 Important!
 Some schoo...
 More.
 Your immediate goal is to get accepted somewhere.

 And the related goals you will want to consider to help boost your changes of getting accepted are:

 - your long term learning and career goals (“Five Year Plan”)

 How do I determine my short and long term goals in chemistry?

 There are a lot of ways to do this, both practical and philosophical.
 In this post, I will focus on a specific resource, the Individual Development Plan (IDP), specifically Chemidp from the American Chemical Society.

 ChemIDP is an Individual Development Plan designed specifically for graduate students and postdoctoral scholars in the chemical sciences.
 Through immersive, self-paced activities, users explore potential careers, determine specific skills needed for success, and develop plans to achieve professional goals.
 ChemIDP tracks user progress and input, providing tips and strategies to complete goals and guide career exploration.American Chemical Society